-CN8000 Series cryptographic modules support X.509v2 Certificate Signing Requests (CSRs) and will accept certificates signed by the remote management application CM7 (when acting as a CA) as well as certificates signed by External CAs.
-In both cases each CN Series cryptographic module supplies upon request an X.509v2 CSR containing the module's details and an ECDSA Public key using NIST P-256, P-384 or P-521 curves.
+CN8000 Series cryptographic modules support X.509v3 Certificate Signing Requests (CSRs) and will accept certificates signed by the remote management application CM7 (when acting as a CA) as well as certificates signed by External CAs.
+In both cases each CN8000 Series cryptographic module supplies upon request an unsigned X.509v3 certificate containing the module's details and either a 2048 bit Public RSA key or an ECDSA Public key using NIST P-256, P-384 or P-521 curves.

-The administrator then takes the CSR and has it signed by either the trusted local CA (the remote management application CM7 for X.509v2 certificates using an ECDSA Public key using NIST P-256, P-384 or P-521 curves) or an external CA for X.509v2 certificates using an ECDSA Public key using NIST P-256, P-384 or P-521 curves.
+The administrator then takes the CSR and has it signed by either the trusted local CA (the remote management application CM7 for X.509v3 certificates using either a 2048 bit Public RSA key or an ECDSA Public key using NIST P-256, P-384 or P-521 curves) or an external CA for X.509v3 certificates using either a 2048 or 4096 bit Public RSA key or an ECDSA Public key using NIST P-256, P-384 or P-521 curves.
 For a typical deployment this procedure is repeated for all cryptographic modules in the network and the signed certificates are installed in to each module.